Media Information

 Written publications must be on sale to the public (trade, club or internal company magazines will not be accredited).
 Publications must also be of sufficient circulation to warrant the allocation of a credential.

 Online media applying for accreditation must be able to prove traffic figures and a high percentage of unique content and material not available elsewhere.
+Content creators must also show visibility, viewership and engagement rate of content across all social platforms.

 Accreditation requests from journalists and photographers working for a specific team or driver will not be granted.
 Media working for a specific team and/or driver should request a pass from the relevant team.